-Glamorgan and indeed the Vale of Glamorgan has not always been so densely populated and replete with settlements throughout its long history.
-When considering the archaeology of the Vale of Glamorgan during the long years after the end of the Roman Occupation up until the Norman Conquest, something soon becomes strikingly obvious; no one seemed to have lived here.
+Glamorgan and indeed the Vale of Glamorgan has not always been so densely populated and full of settlements throughout its long history.
+When considering the archaeology of the Vale of Glamorgan during the long years after the end of the Roman Occupation up until the Norman Conquest, something soon becomes obvious; no one seemed to have lived here.
 That though isn’t strictly true but, there is scant evidence for those who did, and certainly very little in the way of habitation evidence.
 This was truly a ‘dark’ period of the history of not just the Vale of Glamorgan but the whole of Wales.
-One can almost imagine a wasteland of uncultivated fields with neglected Roman field systems and crumbing Roman villas and structures, neglected since their builders left these shores or after generations reverting to scratching a living in pre-historic style round houses (such as in Saxon England), the few native people living in South Wales simply lost the skills required to even maintain the sophisticated Roman structures.
+One can almost imagine a wasteland of uncultivated fields with neglected Roman field systems and crumbing Roman villas and structures, neglected since their builders left these shores or, after generations reverting to scratching a living in pre-historic style houses (such as in Saxon England), the few native people living in South Wales simply lost the skills required to even maintain the sophisticated Roman structures.
 Indeed, many were still standing into the high medieval period whereas, such as at Barry they were known enough to be robbed of their stone.

 The settlements of medieval Vale of Glamorgan seem to be a product of the post-conquest years.
 There is presently very limited evidence from the pre-Norman period for domestic settlements in the Vale of Glamorgan other than indirect evidence that, even though do not consist of dwellings, do hint at some sort of established community.
 Even so, there is not one village or hamlet from the Vale of Glamorgan that we know of from the entire span of over six hundred years after the Romans left.
-We do have a small amount of possible pre-Norman derived place names to consider such as Llandough, where there is also a large early medieval monastic cemetery with burials ranging from the mid seventh century up till the late tenth and early eleventh centuries; this is probably the largest of its kind excavated in Wales.
+We do have a small amount of possible pre-Norman derived place names to consider such as Llandough, where there is also a large early medieval monastic cemetery with burials ranging from the mid seventh century up till the late tenth and early eleventh century; this is probably the largest of its kind excavated in Wales.

 The most conspicuous pre - Norman occupation evidence for the Vale of Glamorgan consists of a hand full of religious sites and, the most convincing evidence for the existence of these sites are the survival of Celtic religious stones.
 These archaic and enigmatic stones once acted as boundaries, memorials as well as a form of historical document and constitute one of the most pre - eminent sources of archaeological information in early medieval Wales.
 There are a number of these stones at St Illtyd’s Church, Llantwit Major, Margam and St Teilo’s Church, Methyr Mawr but interestingly, no settlement or structural evidence.
 Could it be that these religious sites were not actually possessed of any actual structures and people worshiped in the open such the early Methodists used to practice during the eighteenth century?
 Or perhaps, again such as in Methodism or at least with John Wesley, these early Christians were visited by itinerant preachers who used these imposing markers which amalgamated Christian and Celtic iconography as a central meeting and preaching place?